opus1993/pubrepo/content/post/OnePager/index.md

 Declaration is often about sharing or proclaiming a decision, fact, opinion, problem, solution, situation, or belief.

-Engagement may be to learn, collect, aggregate, or decide.
+Engagement is most often to learn, collect, aggregate, or decide.

 ### Persuasion